It’s not surprising that seafood chowder is an Irish menu staple.

-The popularity of chowder is All Ireland Chowder Cook-Off, in Kinsale, County Cork where about 1,000 people come out every year to takes the county's favorite.
+The popularity of chowder is on display during the All Ireland Chowder Festival, in Kinsale, Co Cork, where about 1,000 people come out every year to taste the county's favorite.
 The Irish may be world-class when it comes to chowder chops but what does it take to make a perfect batch.

 The soup is so old, its name itself derived from the Latin calderia, which originally meant a place for warming things, and later came to mean cooking pot, the recipe is ever varying.